0xbinder/0xbinder.github.io/content/posts/perfectroot_ctf_2024/index.md

 ```

 Looking at the permissions in android studio we notice that we get both read `0x00000001` and write `0x00000002` which gives `3` .
-This means we can read and write any file in the whole system of android where this app is installed.
+This means we can read and write any file in the whole file system of android where this app is installed.

 ![img-description](6_4.png)